Categories

 Cautions

 Molecular genetic testing is limited by the current understanding of the genome and the genetics of a particular disease, as well as by the method of detection used.
-This method will not detect all mutations (e.g., mutations outside the regions tested as described above, large genomic deletions, promoter mutations, regulatory element mutations).
+This method will not detect all mutations (e.g., point mutations in the coding region, promoter mutations, and regulatory element mutations).
+In rare cases, a point mutation could be detected.

 For carrier/predictive testing due to family history, it is generally important to first document the gene mutation in an affected or carrier family member.
 This information should be provided to the laboratory for assessment of whether the assay is appropriate for detection of the familial mutation, and to aid in the interpretation of data.